aquilesC/aquiles.me/content/essays/_How to incentivize a scipreneurial path.md

 It's also fascinating to live a bit in the future, and a lot in the present.

-At societal level it is a harder question to answer.
+**At societal level it is a harder question to answer**.
 Creating small companies can seem sexy, but it must be done in a way were benefits are fueled back appropriately.
 Innovation at small companies seems to be more efficient, but the resource constraints put a limit to how much it can be achieved.

-As a whole, I believe in the importance of transferring knowledge and solutions out of academic labs and into society.
+As a whole, **I believe in the importance of transferring knowledge and solutions out of academic labs and into society**.

 Whether the risks should be taken by society, or by venture capitalists, is a different discussion.